From Engineering Diagrams to Graphs: Digitizing P&IDs with Transformers: Related Work

 \section{Related Work}

 Engineering diagram digitization primarily involves two key tasks: extracting components and their interconnections.
-The successful digitization of Piping and Instrumentation Diagrams (P\&IDs) enables the automated creation of accurate simulation models, as demonstrated by previous research.
-For instance, Paganus \etal \cite{Paganus.2018} generated models from text-based descriptions, while Stürmer \etal \cite{Stuermer.2023} developed a pipeline for generating simulation models directly from digitized engineering diagrams.
+The successful digitization of P\&IDs enables the automated creation of accurate simulation models, as demonstrated by previous research.
+For instance, \cite{Paganus.2018} generated models from text-based descriptions, while \cite{Stuermer.2023} developed a pipeline for generating simulation models directly from digitized engineering diagrams.
 P\&ID digitization can be approached in two ways: as a series of separate sub-problems solved by one module per sub-problem or as an image-to-graph problem.